aswi10/VSDsquadron-intern/README.md

 ## CLOCK CYCLE DIVIDER : CRAFTING A DIGITAL CLOCK DIVIDER CIRCUIT

-**Overview of Clock Cycle Divider Using RISC-V Processor**
+###**Overview of Clock Cycle Divider Using RISC-V Processor**

 A clock cycle divider is a digital circuit used to reduce the frequency of a clock signal by producing an output clock signal that is an integer division of the input frequency.
 It is essential in various digital systems to ensure different components operate at appropriate frequencies.
 Crafting a digital clock divider using a RISC-V processor involves leveraging the processor’s capabilities to handle clock signal manipulation through programming.
+Design the clock divider circuit using a counter-based method or a toggle flip-flop method, depending on the division factor.
+Implement the design on VSDsquadron mini by writing HDL (Hardware Description Language) code, compiling, and simulating it to verify functionality.
+Ensure the output clock signal has the correct frequency by running simulations and checking for timing issues or glitches.